 - The study is supervised by people with veterinary clinical skills and knowledge.

 - Any interventions on animals (including obtaining samples) would be considered part of normal veterinary practice.

 - The applicant must state how the results will directly benefit cats, dogs or other companion animals.
 If the benefit is not direct, they must suggest how many further steps (and at what cost) they believe it will take before a benefit becomes apparent.

 - All applications should indicate whether ethical approval has been obtained and if not what steps will be taken to ensure that the project achieves ethical approval.

-The closing date for applications will be the 15th August 2016.
+This grant has now closed.
 Veterinary students should apply through their university and veterinary nurses can apply directly to the BSAVA.
 Each university will be able to submit one or two applications to a total value of £1,000.